-Keywords: Human metapneumovirus (hMPV), respiratory infections, Paramyxoviridae family, India, Pediatric infection.
+Keywords: Human metapneumovirus, hMPV, India, Pediatric respiratory disease

 1. INTRODUCTION

 Human metapneumovirus (hMPV) was first identified and isolated in 2001 by van den Hoogen et al. from children with respiratory infections.
 Since then, it has been found worldwide, primarily circulating in winter in temperate regions.
 The symptoms of hMPV are similar to those of respiratory syncytial virus, ranging from mild upper respiratory issues to severe lower respiratory tract diseases that may require hospitalization.